kpion/yes/README.md

 "Yes" - Javascript (experimental) wrapper around querySelector and querySelectorAll with the Proxy object and extending the Array class.
 3KB minified.

-"Yes" comes from a mispelled "Yet Another Selector" :)
+"Yes" comes from a misspelled "Yet Another Selector" :)

 I.e. the jQuery-like library (limited to selecting and manipulating elements though), based on **native DOM API**.